Algorithmic solvability of the lifting-extension problem: Equivariant effective homological algebra

-A \emph{locally effective simplicial set} is a simplicial set $X$ whose simplices have a specified finite encoding and whose face and degeneracy operators are specified by algorithms.
+\heading{Simplicial sets} A \emph{locally effective simplicial set} is a simplicial set $X$ whose simplices have a specified finite encoding and whose face and degeneracy operators are specified by algorithms.
 Our simplicial sets will be equipped with a simplicial \emph{action} of a finite group $G$ that is also computed by an algorithm (whose input is an element of $G$ and a simplex of $X$).
-We will assume that this action is \emph{free} and that a distinguished set of representatives of orbits is specified -- we will call such $X$ \emph{cellular}.
-In the locally effective context, we require that there is an algorithm that expresses each simplex $x\in X$ (in a unique way) as $x=ay$ where $a\in G$ and $y\in X$ is a distinguished simplex.
+We will assume that this action is \emph{free} and that a distinguished set of representatives of orbits is specified -- such $X$ will be called \emph{$G$-cellular}.
+In the locally effective context, we require that there is an algorithm that expresses each simplex $x\in X$ (necessarily in a unique way) as $x=ay$ where $a\in G$ and $y\in X$ is a distinguished simplex.

 \begin{remark} We will not put any further restrictions on the representation of simplicial sets in a computer -- the above algorithms will be sufficient.
 On the other hand, it is important that such representations exist.
 We will describe one possibility for finite simplicial sets and complexes.